What Is the Birthday Rule for Health Insurance?

 Divorce

-In most divorce settlements, one parent is responsible for providing insurance coverage, and that parent’s policy provides primary coverage.
+In most divorce settlements, one parent is responsible for health insurance, and that parent’s policy has primary coverage.

 Divorced with joint custody